mzelinka/Internal_DYAMOND3_prototype/DYAMOND3/index.md

 * determine which climate responses are robust across GSRMs and which differ in important ways
 * decompose and evaluate model agreement in individual climate responses
 * compare and contrast the responses that emerge at storm resolving scales with those produced in traditional GCMs
-* establish a baseline response to uniform warming that can be compared to subsequent experiments with non-uniform warming to explore questions related to pattern effects in high resolution models
+* establish a baseline response to uniform warming that can be compared to subsequent experiments with non-uniform warming to explore questions related to pattern effects in high resolution models<br/><br/>

 ## Protocol
 * +4K simulations should be identical to the control simulation specified in [Takasuka et al. (2024)](https://progearthplanetsci.springeropen.com/articles/10.1186/s40645-024-00668-1) in all ways except SST should be uniformly increased by 4K everywhere.